• 00:00 Introduction

 How to Get More Therapy Clients

 Are you a therapist who wants more clients?
 This is a common challenge, especially in today’s therapy landscape.
-Potential clients have a lot of options when they’re searching for therapists — it takes an effective strategy to stand out from the crowd, communicate your value, and grow your caseload.
+Potential clients have a lot of options when they’re searching for therapists — it takes an effective strategy to stand out from the crowd, communicate your value, and build a caseload for your therapy practice

 As an experienced therapist myself, and the founder of a group private practice that supports dozens of clinicians, I have a lot of thoughts on this subject.
 In this article, I’m going to lay out the essential steps to getting more therapy clients and building a thriving practice.
 If you’d prefer to listen, I’ve also recorded an episode of Love, Happiness and Success for Therapists on this subject.
 You can find it on this page, Apple Podcasts, Spotify, or wherever you listen.